-Retinal migraine is a rare variant of migraine that is characterized by repeated cases of visual disturbances, such as blind spots or blindness on one side of the field of vision.
+Retinal migraineis a rare variant of migraine that is characterized by repeated cases of visual disturbances such as blind spots or blindness on one side of the field of vision.
 Sometimes you or your healthcare provider may assume that the pain you feel is a sinus headache or a tension-type headache.
 It is common for this type of headache to require physical therapy in addition to medication or other treatment.
-So how do you know what type you're dealing with or if it's migraine?
-Doctors divide migraine into several categories, and learning more about the type you may have can help you get a diagnosis and personalized treatment that works for you.

 Focusing on exactly where your head hurts and the symptoms that come with it can help you and your doctor determine what type of migraine or headache you have, resulting in a more effective treatment plan and fewer painful days.
 If you think you may be suffering from any type of migraine, it's important to talk to your doctor about your symptoms so they can help you find the best treatment plan for you.